aentwist/gamedriver/README.md

 from my_project import SRC_DIR

-# Boilerplate for however you are providing adb tap + swipe, and get device
+# Boilerplate for however you are providing tap/swipe, and get device
 # screen functionality

 # For example, the adb device is available on the standard port, 5555